justinethier/cyclone/docs/Development.md

 ## Debugging the Runtime

 Cyclone should never segfault unless there is a bug in the runtime/compiler.
-To debug a segfault using the C compiler's tools, first rebuilt Cyclone with debugging turned on.
+To debug a segfault using the C compiler's tools, first rebuild Cyclone with debugging turned on.
 With GCC, you can do this by changing two lines at the top of `Makefile.config` to use the `-g` option instead of `-O2`.

 For example: